mpFormula/Py/README.md

 ### Welcome to mpFormulaPy!
-The mpFormulaPy library is based on the [Python](https://www.python.org/) runtime and the [mpmath](http://mpmath.org/) library, both of which implement multiprecision arithmetic.
-Additional functionality includes integration in [Microsoft Excel](https://products.office.com/en-us/excel) (Windows)  and [LibreOffice Calc](https://www.libreoffice.org/) (Windows, Mac OSX, GNU/Linux), with multiprecision support for the numerical functions of these spreadsheet programs.
+The mpFormulaPy library provides a comprehensive set of real and complex functions in multiprecision arithmetic.
+For a subset of functions there is also support for decimal and interval arithmetic. mpFormulaPy is based on the [Python](https://www.python.org/) runtime and the [mpmath](http://mpmath.org/) library, both of which implement multiprecision arithmetic.
+Additional planned functionality includes integration in [Microsoft Excel](https://products.office.com/en-us/excel) (Windows)  and [LibreOffice Calc](https://www.libreoffice.org/) (Windows, Mac OSX, GNU/Linux), with multiprecision support for the numerical functions of these spreadsheet programs.
+The current version is 0.1, alpha1 (pre-release), and much of the planned functionality is still missing.

 ### Manual
-The manual is also available separately as pdf file: [mpFormulaPy.pdf](https://github.com/mpFormula/Py/raw/master/Manual/mpFormula.pdf).
+The manual is also available separately as pdf file: [mpFormulaPy.pdf](https://github.com/mpFormula/Py/raw/master/Manual/mpFormulaPy.pdf).

 ### Quick start under Windows